mbehr11/mbehr11/README.md

-- 👋 Hi, I’m @mbehr11
+- 👋 Hi, I’m morgan behr
-- 👀 I’m interested in entry level job opportunities in Data/Business Analytics
+- 👀 I’m interested in junior level job opportunities as a Data Analyst or Business Analyst.
-- 🌱 I’m currently learning Data Analytics at the University of Denver Bootcamp
+- 🌱 I have graduated with a certficate from the Data Analytics at the University of Denver Bootcamp.
+As well as, a Data Analytic course from General Assembly.
+- I am going back to school to obtain my certificate in project management, in addition to Power BI.
+- 👀 I have experience with contract roles working in Snowflake, SQL, Amazon AWS, Microsoft Excel/SQL, Tableau, VENA Solutions, ETL, and Machine Learning.
+I have been a backend developer, and front-end developer and in reporting roles.
 - 💞️ I’m looking to collaborate on new projects in python, R, Tableau, Machine Learning etc...
 - 📫 How to reach me morganbehr91@gmail.com